-- A vast set of processes generate transport rate fluctuations in real channels.
+A vast set of processes generate transport rate fluctuations in real channels.
 At the shortest timescales, fluctuations arise from the intermittent arrivals of individual grains, as we have described here.
-Over longer timescales, activity waves (Heyman et al., 300 2014), cluster entrainment (Papanicolaou et al., 2018; Strom et al., 2004), bedform migration (Guala et al., 2014; Hamamori, 1962), grain-size sorting (Cudden and Hoey, 2003; Iseya and Ikeda, 1987), flow variations (Mao, 2012; Wong and Parker, 2006), and sediment supply perturbations (Lisle et al., 1993; Madej et al., 2009) all contribute to sediment transport variability.
-It should be possible to include particle-particle interactions into our description to capture the subset of these processes 305 which originate from the grain-scale physics.
-Activity waves, clusters, and bedforms might result from including interactions between particles into the entrainment and deposition rates, such as collisions (Lee and Jerolmack, 2018), the stabilization - of bed particles by neighbors, or coordinated deposition based on the locations of sedimentary deposits (cf. McDowell and Hassan, 2020).
-We might formulate the resulting joint distribution of particle positions and velocities by analogy to reactiondiffusion problems (e.g. Pechenik and Levine, 1999; Cardy, 2008) or other interacting particle systems available in the physics literature (e.g. Escaff et al., 2018; Hernández-García and López, 2004). - 310
+Over longer timescales, activity waves (Heyman et al.,

+- 375 2014), cluster entrainment (Papanicolaou et al., 2018; Strom et al., 2004), bedform migration (Guala et al., 2014; Hamamori, 1962), grain-size sorting (Cudden and Hoey, 2003; Iseya and Ikeda, 1987), flow variations (Mao, 2012; Wong and Parker, 2006), and sediment supply perturbations (Lisle et al., 1993; Madej et al., 2009) all contribute to sediment transport variability.
+It should be possible to include particle-particle interactions into our description to capture the subset of these processes which originate from the grain-scale physics at the grain scale.
+Activity waves, clusters, and bedforms might result from including - interactions between particles into the entrainment and deposition rates, such as collisions (Lee and Jerolmack, 2018), the stabilization of bed particles by neighbors (Church et al., 1998), or coordinated deposition based on the locations of sedimentary deposits (cf. McDowell and Hassan, 2020) (McDowell and Hassan, 2020).
+We might formulate the resulting joint distribution of particle positions and velocities by analogy to reaction-diffusion problems (e.g. Pechenik and Levine, 1999; Cardy, 2008) or other interacting particle systems available in the physics literature (e.g. Escaff et al., 2018; Hernández-García and López, 2004).